 Restaurants and grocery stores in Marrakech are relatively affordable.
 A meal at a budget restaurant can cost around $5 to $20, while a meal at a higher-end restaurant can range from $15 to $35.

 The public transportation system in Marrakech is affordable, with metro and bus fares ranging from $0.50 to $1.
 Taxis are also relatively affordable, with fares starting from $1.

 Cinemas, museums, and cultural events in Marrakech are generally affordable, with entrance fees ranging from $2 to $20.

 Although the city is relatively safe for tourists, it is still possible to encounter unexpected situations such as health issues, lost or stolen luggage, or transportation delays.

 In such cases, travel insurance can help you resolve the issues quickly and efficiently, without having to bear high costs or additional complications.

 MONEY / BANKS

-When traveling to Rabat, it is important to consider several practical aspects to manage your money effectively.
-First and foremost, it is recommended to use ATMs to withdraw Moroccan Dirhams in cash.
+When traveling to Marrakech, it's important to consider several practical aspects to manage your money effectively.
+Firstly, it is recommended to use ATMs to withdraw cash in Moroccan Dirhams.